blambeau/phd/writing/NOTES.md

     * Refactor image 2.2 and add process models to it

-  * 2.3 State machines

-    * \Sigma star is not introduced

   * 2.4.2 Negative scenarios

     * Find an older reference for _negative scenario_.